 We can now compare the long term geological record to the solar system's motion in the galaxy and see if there is any correlation between the two.
 First, we will begin by comparing the highest frequency galactic cycle, vertical oscillation, to the most well resolved portion of the Phanerozoic paleotemperature curve, the last 100 million years.
-According to Bash, 1986^[16], the Sun undergoes vertical oscillation according to an approximately sinusoidal function, with a half period of 33 million years, which represents the period of time between galactic plane crossings, and a phase of 2.1 million years, the last time the solar system passed through the plane of the galaxy.
-Using this information, a function that approximates the Sun's local galactic density is plotted in Figure 4 alongside Veizer's paleotemperature record of the last 100 million years.
-This displays what is nicknamed "the three humps", and is the most convincing evidence that exists for the Sun's orbit in the galaxy influencing environmental conditions on Earth.
+The Sun undergoes vertical oscillation according to an approximately sinusoidal function, with a half period of 33 million years, which represents the period of time between galactic plane crossings.
+The last time the solar system passed through the plane of the galaxy was 2.1 million years, representing the last vertical minimum.
+Using this information, a function that approximates the Sun's local galactic density is plotted in Figure 4 alongside Veizer's paleotemperature record of the last 100 million years (Figure 5).
+This displays the most convincing evidence that exists for the Sun's orbit in the galaxy influencing environmental conditions on Earth.
 The paleotemperature record appears to exhibit oscillation with roughly the same period and phase of the Sun's vertical motion in the galaxy.
-The local minimums in the temperature data appear to occur near the dates of the galactic plane crossings and the local maximums appear to be centered around the crests of the vertical oscillation wave.
+The local minimums in the temperature data appear to occur near the dates of the galactic plane crossings and the local maximums appear to be centered at the crests of the vertical oscillation wave pattern.

 In addition to an oscillation of about 33 million years, the temperature record exhibits an overall downward trend over the last 100 million years.
 This is observed in the geological record with the evolution from a worldwide tropical paradise in the mid Cretaceous to an icehouse world that supported extensive continental glaciations for most of the Pleistocene.
 This is perhaps a reflection of the Sun's motion towards perigalacticon over the Cenozoic Era.
 Astronomical observations suggest the Sun will reach perigalacticon within the next 15 million years, although the value for the anomalistic period of the Sun's orbit, representing the period of time between two successive perigalacticon passages, is much less ambiguous.
-The current best estimate for the Sun's anomalistic period are in the range 170+/-10 Myr (Gies & Helsel 2005^[19]).
+The current best estimate for the Sun's anomalistic period are in the range 170+/-10 Myr (Gies and Helsel 2005).
 Although based on certain elements of the geological record, a value closer to 150 Myr seems more appropriate.
-The hypothesis that gradual cooling over the Cenozoic is based on the solar system's motion towards perigalacticon is consistent with the hypothesis that local temperature minimums occur near galactic plane crossings because both events relate to an increased density in the local galactic environment and hence an increased exposure to galactic cosmic rays^[7].
+The trend of gradual cooling over the Cenozoic based on the solar system's motion towards perigalacticon is consistent with the idea that local temperature minimums occur near galactic plane crossings because both events relate to an increased density in the local galactic environment and hence an increased exposure to galactic cosmic rays.
 The models of Shaviv and Svensmark for the Sun's orbit do not include radial oscillation and assume a more or less circular orbit in the galaxy.
-These authors posit periodic glaciations to the solar system's passage through spiral arms of the galaxy because cosmic ray flux is greater in spiral arms than the rest of the interstellar medium by a factor of 3^[3].
+These authors posit periodic glaciations to the solar system's passage through spiral arms of the galaxy because cosmic ray flux is greater in spiral arms than the rest of the interstellar medium.

 Shaviv suggests a 140 Myr cycle of cosmic ray activity that reflects the periodicity of spiral arm passages and this is roughly consistent with the conventional dates for glacial periods over the Phanerozoic, although there are a number of criticisms to this hypothesis.

-Firstly, measurements of the Milky Way's spiral arm pattern speed.have a wide range of values from 12 to 25 kms-1kpc-1 (Martos 2004^[33]), placing the period between spiral arm passages in a four armed system in the range of uncertainty between 110 Myr and 1.7 Gyr.
-This allows any scientists making this claim to conveniently choose the spiral arm pattern speed they want to satisfy their conclusions, although I will admit that I am guilty of doing this on occasion.
-The second major criticism of the Shaviv model is that the Earth is experiencing icehouse conditions today, but is not located near any of the major spiral arms.
-To mend this, Shaviv points to the solar system's recent passage through the Orion spur, which is at best a minor spiral arm fragment.
-This does not make sense, as the relatively minor icehouse in the early Cretaceous period 150 mya and the Oligocene 35 mya are being attributed to passages through the very prominent Scutum-Crux and Sagittarius-Carina arms, whereas the vastly more extensive current glaciation is being attributed to the proximity to a feature that would not be discernable to observers that weren't in its immediate vicinity.
-The late Cenozoic icehouse is more satisfactorily explained by a combination of the Sun's recent passage through the galactic plane and its proximity to perigalactic in its orbit, and possibly aided by Earthly factors.
-Another important point to mention is that spiral arm passages are relatively short and far between.
-If glacial episodes were indeed linked to spiral arm passages then we would expect to see a rapid descent into glacial conditions when the solar system enters the spiral arm followed by a sharp increase in temperature back to normal conditions a few million years later as the solar system exits the vicinity of the spiral arm.
-In other words, if Shaviv's hypothesis were correct, we would expect the low frequency paleoclimate signal to look more or less like a flat line with dips every 150 Myr, instead of the wave like pattern we see in Figure 4 or in Shaviv's own publications^[3].
-The Sun's radial oscillation in the galaxy offers an alternative mechanism for the occurrence of periodic glaciations over Phanerozoic time that is more consistent with the paleoclimatic record.
+Firstly, measurements of the Milky Way's spiral arm pattern speed have a wide range of values from 12 to 25 kms-1kpc-1 (Martos 2004), placing the period between spiral arm passages in a four armed system in the range of uncertainty between 110 Myr and 1.7 Gyr.
+This allows selection of the relatively ambiguous parameter from a wide range of values.